 #2 Ease of Entry – No Visas

 Australian and New Zealand passport holders – plus EU, US and around 50 other European economic area countries – do not require a short-stay visa for visits up to three months.
 Passports must hold six months validity beyond the date of departure from New Caledonia.
+For non AU/NZ passport holders, please check with your local French embassy if a visa is required

 #3 Stable, Safe and a modern Tourist Friendly destination